rrra/www/content/post/2021/rrra-field-day-site-manager-needed.md

 * Signing for and securing the keys to the Field Day site gates and bathrooms
 * Getting the 6000 pound RRRA communications trailer towed to to the Field Day site and assisting with set-up.
-This trailer has a tongue weight of 600 pounds and requires an appropriately equipped tow vehicle
+The trailer has a tongue weight of 600 pounds and requires an appropriately equipped tow vehicle

 This year's Site Infrastructure Manager(s) should contact {{< mailto KK0V >}} as soon as